skoike/bunpu/README.md

 In the past, the author has realized the difference from the calcutation by numerical value by using the calculation by distribution  in various designs.
 Despite the fact that numerical design is actually several times more error-prone, over-quality and performance compromises.
 It's common to go unnoticed.

+In some of the papers listed below, I compared this the calculation by distributions with conventional numerical operations in the design and analysis of hardware and software.
+I have shown that the calculation by distributions are necessary to correctly design and analyze real things and things.

 When there is a method called stochastic process in the conventional method, and the distribution of correct calculation results can be obtained by this method.
 There is.
 However, in the case where the distribution of the result is obtained by the stochastic process, all the arithmetic processes leading to the result are required.